ardalis/SmartEnum/README.md

 NuGet: [Ardalis.SmartEnum](https://www.nuget.org/packages/Ardalis.SmartEnum)

-# Smart Enum
-An implementation of a [type-safe object-oriented alternative](https://codeblog.jonskeet.uk/2006/01/05/classenum/) to [C# enum](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/enum).

 ## Give a Star! :star:

 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

+# Smart Enum

+An implementation of a [type-safe object-oriented alternative](https://codeblog.jonskeet.uk/2006/01/05/classenum/) to [C# enum](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/enum).

 ## Contributors

-Thanks to [Scott Depouw](https://github.com/sdepouw) for his help with this!
+Thanks to [Scott Depouw](https://github.com/sdepouw) and [Antão Almada](https://github.com/aalmada) for help with this project!

 # Install